CE-Programming/toolchain/docs/libraries/graphx.rst

 * Upon movement, the sprite is erased using the temporary sprite and the coordinates are updated.
 * The section of background with the updated coordinates is stored to the temporary sprite and the process repeated.

-This is implemented using somewhat pseudo code:
+This is implemented using pseudocode:

 .. code-block:: c